 - Download on PhilPapers

-(3) What’s Epistemic About Epistemic Paternalism?
-In Essays in Epistemic Autonomy (Kirk Lougheed and Jonathan Matheson, eds.).
+(4) What’s Epistemic About Epistemic Paternalism?
+(2022).
+In Epistemic Autonomy, edited by Kirk Lougheed and Jonathan Matheson, pp. 132–150.
 Routledge Studies in Epistemology.
-Under contract with Routledge.
+New York: Routledge.

 The aim of this paper is to (i) examine the concept of epistemic paternalism and (ii) explore the consequences of normative questions one might ask about it.
 I begin by critically examining several definitions of epistemic paternalism that have been proposed, and suggesting ways they might be improved.
 I then contrast epistemic and general paternalism and argue that it’s difficult to see what makes epistemic paternalism an epistemic phenomenon at all.
 Next, I turn to the various normative questions one might ask about epistemic paternalism and discuss the literature’s assumptions of epistemic consequentialism and veritism.
 I close by comparing and contrasting epistemic paternalism with other phenomena in social epistemology, such as disagreement or testimony.